geoblink/design-system/src/elements/GeoChart/GeoChart.12.0.scatter-plot-chart-no-data.examples.md

 - `radius` - radius in pixels of each one of the dots of the graph.
 If no width is provided, a default radius of `2px` will be applied.
 - `groupKey` - property of your data that will be used to compute the radius of each one of the dots.
+- `onDotClick` - function executed when clicking on a dot.
+Only one dot can be clicked at the same time.
+When unclicking a dot, the function is executed with parameters (`null`, `null`)

 ### Tooltips